Can You Become A Champion Bodybuilder On OneMeal A Day? Meet Fred Sanya- Kenyan Bodybuilding Champion!

-Not Much Gym Equipment But Plenty Of Spirit
+Not Much Gym Equipment Not Many Meals A Day But Plenty Of Spirit

 I told Fred about another bodybuilder that also had very little access to good food at the beginning of his career, but was able to compete and build a championship level physique, my good friend, Kai Greene– who in my opinion was one of the greatest natural bodybuilders of all time, during the period that I was with him competing in the NPC.
 Kai and I would spend hours talking about the importance of passion, and that most people simply didn’t understand the concept of making your dreams a reality no matter what the obstacles are.
 Fred is a great example of just that as he never complained about what he didn’t have he just trained hard and was able to accomplish great things in the process.